-This list does seem rather long, especially for a company like Toyota who prides themselves on Quality and reliability.
+This list does seem rather long, especially for a company like Toyota who prides itself on quality and reliability.

-When it comes to transmission problems, owner mainly complained about hesitation to shift as well as being hard to shift into gear.
-Owners where very disappointed in the transmission performance saying transmissions where terrible with constant surges, jolts and lags.
+When it comes to transmission problems, the owner mainly complained about hesitation to shift as well as being hard to shift into gear.
+Owners were very disappointed in the transmission performance saying transmissions were terrible with constant surges, jolts, and lags.
 Even after reporting it to the dealerships and having an ECU upgrade, owners reported a slight improvement but the vehicle still wasn’t 100%